×

 • French is spoken as a national language in: France.

 You will also get to know the continents where Slovene and French speaking countries lie.
-Based on the number of people that speak these languages, the position of Slovene language is not available and position of French language is 13.
+Based on the number of people that speak these languages, the position of Slovene language is 28 and position of French language is 13.
 Find all the information about these languages on Slovene and French.

 Slovene and French Language History